MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/Set-PSReadlineOption.md

 Valid values are:

--- None: disable the predictive suggestion feature.
+- None: disable the predictive suggestion feature

--- History: get predictive suggestions from history only.
+- History: get predictive suggestions from history only

 ```yaml
 Type: PredictionSource